Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 5) Mark the Post locations:

-Ensure that you mark the post inside the string and space each stake between six to eight feet apart.
+Ensure you mark the post inside the string and space each stake between six to eight feet apart.

-Once this is done, mark where the strings are on the batter board and remove the string.
-This step isn’t ‘absolutely’ necessary, and you will end up putting the string back on once the holes are dug for the posts anyway.
-But it may make digging the holes a heck of a lot easier.
+This step isn’t essential, and you will probably put the string back on once the holes are dug for the posts anyway.
+But it will make digging the holes a heck of a lot easier.

 Before we get into the build details, Here are the tools and fencing materials required to build a privacy fence.

-• Pressure-treated fence posts (4×4 or 4×6)
+- Pressure-treated fence posts (4×4 or 4×6)

-• 2x4s for the rails (pressure treated)
+- 2x4s for the rails (pressure treated)

-• Pickets (These are the slats – they usually run 4″ wide x 1″ thick x 6ft. high- either Dogeared or Flat top – pressure treated)
+- Pickets (These are the slats – they usually run 4″ wide x 1″ thick x 6ft. high- either Dogeared or Flat top – pressure treated)

-• 10 penny Galvanized deck nails(if using a nail gun) or 2 ½ – 3″ galvanized Deck Screws
+- 10 penny Galvanized deck nails(if using a nail gun) or 2 ½ – 3″ galvanized Deck Screws

-• Shovel
+- Shovel

-• Posthole digger
+- Posthole digger

-• Shovel
+- Shovel

-• Digging/Prybar- for prying out rocks or solid ground
+- Digging/Prybar- for prying out rocks or solid ground

-• Power Auger (optional but highly recommended for a medium-large fence)
+- Power Auger (optional but highly recommended for a medium-large fence)

-• Marking paint
+- Marking paint

-• String
+- String

-• Concrete mix
+- Concrete mix

-• Batter board material (be sure to watch the you-tube video below)
+- Batter board material (be sure to watch the YouTube video below)

-• Spacer bar – You can use a 1″ thick picket for the spacer (spacing is required if you intend to keep space between slats for airflow and possible wood expansion issues in very high humidity conditions. if you want full privacy, you will not want any space between the picket slats)
+- Spacer bar – You can use a 1″ thick picket for the spacer (spacing is required if you intend to keep space between slats for airflow and possible wood expansion issues in very high humidity conditions. if you want full privacy, you will not want any space between the picket slats)

 7) Dig Post Holes and Set the Posts